Skip to content

 Architectural Minimalism

 Building on the quiet luxury theme, architectural minimalism is dominating the avant-garde end of bridal design.
-Structured bodices with geometric seaming, asymmetric necklines, exaggerated sculptural sleeves, and column silhouettes that emphasise the body's natural lines are everywhere.
+Structured bodices with geometric seaming, asymmetric necklines, exaggerated sculptural sleeves, and column silhouettes that emphasize the body's natural lines are everywhere.
 These dresses rely on cut and construction rather than embellishment for impact.
 They photograph dramatically — especially in modern or industrial venues — and appeal to brides who see their wedding dress as a design object rather than a costume.
 Key designers: Maticevski, Toni Maticevski, and Vera Wang's latest collections.

 Romantic Maximalism Returns